 An image of a slumbering pregnant woman, surrounded by a vibrant garden of blooming flowers and whimsical creatures, with her mind manifesting dreamscapes that dance through the air, reflecting the mysterious phenomenon of vivid dreams in early pregnancy

-I remember when I first found out I was pregnant.
-It was like a rollercoaster of emotions and changes happening all at once.
-One of the most surprising things for me was the vivid dreams that started to occur during the early stages of my pregnancy.
-It was as if my subconscious mind had suddenly been turned up to full volume, painting vivid and sometimes bizarre pictures in my sleep.
+I recall the moment when I discovered I was pregnant.
+It was a whirlwind of emotions and transformations happening simultaneously.
+One unexpected aspect for me was the intense dreams that began during the initial phases of my pregnancy.
+It felt like my subconscious had been amplified, creating vivid and sometimes strange images while I slept.

 But why does this happen?
 Well, it turns out that there are a few factors at play.